 Scroll down to see SJP’s most iconic looks to date below.

-In 1991, Parker showed her knack for bold fashion with a colorful beaded jacket and a metallic bra top, pairing it with red velvet trousers for the For The Boys premiere.
+For The Boys, Parker showed her knack for bold fashion with a colorful beaded jacket, a gold metallic bra top, and a pair of red velvet trousers.
+1993 Ron Galella, Ltd./Ron Galella Collection/Getty Images

-For a bolder, more playful contrast, the actor sported a ballet-inspired feather dress by Oscar de la Renta for the 2000 Emmys, which felt like the high-fashion version of the tulle ensemble she wears in the opening credits of SATC.
+For a bolder, more playful contrast, the actor sported a ballet-inspired feather dress by Oscar de la Renta for the 2000 Emmys, which felt like the high-fashion version of the tulle ensemble she wore in the opening credits of

 Parker opted for another bold outfit when she went to the 2001 SAG Awards — where she won the award for Female Actor in a Comedy Series — in a beaded bandeau top and flowing midi skirt.